havardtl/coco/README.md

 Use this program at your own risk.
 This repository is not actively maintained, but you are welcome to open an issue and I might look at it.

 ## Dependencies
-All image analysis in coco is based upon openCV 4.
-It is easiest to install all packages necessary with conda.
+It is recommended to install dependencies with conda.
 You can utilize the environment file environment.yml to get a copy of my environment.
-Alternatively, as of June 2020 I had success using python 3.6 using the following command:
+Alternatively, I had success with python 3.6 using the following commands:
+`conda config --add channels conda-forge`
 `conda install opencv pandas openpyxl xlrd reportlab`

 I used .czi files from ZEISS for confocal image analysis.
 These where imported using the aicspylibczi library which can be installed with: